yytsai171/SHP/README.md

 | **SHLCP** | Single Heuristic Lowest Confidence Prediction | Item the model is *least* confident about | Pure exploration |
 | **SHMCP** | Single Heuristic Median Confidence Prediction | Item closest to the median predicted score | Uncertainty sampling |
 | **SHECP** | Single Heuristic Epsilon-greedy Confidence Prediction | Explores (SHLCP rule) with probability `epsilon_r`, exploits (SHHCP rule) otherwise; `epsilon_r` decays each round toward a floor | Epsilon-greedy (reinforcement learning) |

-SHHCP tends to converge onto a narrow, already-well-understood slice of the item space as the session grows ("the exploitation trap");
-SHLCP is the most consistently accurate across elicitation budgets;
-SHECP is strongest at small budgets, where its early high exploration rate resembles SHLCP, before its accuracy converges toward SHHCP's as epsilon decays.

-### Incremental partial-SGD update

-The straightforward way to update a matrix-factorisation model after a cold user reveals a new interaction is to **retrain the entire model** on all warm-user data plus the new observation - correct, but far too slow to apply after every single interaction across a population of hundreds of thousands of cold users.
-This paper instead derives a **partial update**: only the cold user's own parameters and the revealed item's own vector/bias are adjusted via one step of gradient descent; every other user's and item's parameters are left untouched, since the observation carries no direct information about them.
-This reduces the per-interaction update cost from a full retrain (which scales with the entire warm-user dataset) to a small, constant number of arithmetic operations per latent factor - independent of dataset size. `scripts/model/personalised_strategies.py`'s docstrings give the full derivation and complexity argument; a measured (not just asymptotic) wall-clock comparison (`scripts/experiments/measure_update_cost.py`, ~6.5x10^6x speedup) is one of the paper's supporting results.

-### Confidence-weighted shrinkage

-RMSE penalises confident-but-wrong predictions harshly.
-A cold user's personalised estimate, built from only 10-100 revealed interactions, is inherently noisier than an item's own average interaction rate, which is estimated from the entire warm-user population. **Shrinkage** blends the two: the final prediction is a weighted mix of the personalised estimate and the stable item-level baseline, with the weight increasing as more evidence (a larger elicitation budget `k`) accumulates - an empirical-Bayes-style correction (Efron & Morris, 1975) that is a direct response to this noise-versus-evidence trade-off, not merely a post-hoc rescaling.

-### Leakage-free evaluation

-If a cold user's own behaviour is allowed to influence which hyperparameters get selected for the *base* model (the one trained on warm users), the evaluation is contaminated: the model has effectively already "seen" information about the very users it will later be tested on.
-This repository's cross-validation protocol (`scripts/model/build_model_cache.py`) is run **exclusively on warm users**, so no cold-user information of any kind reaches model selection.
-Applying this fix retroactively is what first exposed the paper's headline finding (non-personalised baselines are far more competitive than previously reported) - the earlier, leakier evaluation had been silently flattering the personalised strategies by giving their comparison baseline an unfair advantage.

 ### Methodological contributions vs. engineering improvements